 - Charcoal-coloured unisex Bermuda-style shorts may be worn during the Summer term and, should the weather justify it and when notified by the Academy, shorts may also be worn in September and before Easter.

 General Uniform Rules

-- No coloured t-shirts to be worn under polo shirts.
+No coloured t-shirts to be worn under shirts

-- Belts should be black and fit belt loops of school trousers/skirt.
+- Belts should be black and fit belt loops of school trousers/skirts

-- No facial or other body piercings – this includes any facial piercings such as tongue, eyebrow, nose.
+- No facial or other body piercings – this includes any facial piercings such as nose, tongue, eyebrow

 - No inappropriate hair colours/extreme styles – experimentation with hair style / colour should be saved for the holidays.

-Academy sweatshirts and Prefect sweaters are available from Coes of Ipswich – www.coesschoolwear.co.uk/.
+Academy jumpers, ties and PE Kit are available from Coes of Ipswich – www.coesschoolwear.co.uk/.